AI-Librarians/academic-mcp-guide/readme.md

 # Academic MCP Guide and Directory
-A curated directory of Model Context Protocol (MCP) servers relevant to academic libraries, research, and higher education.
-Maintained by the AI Librarians CoP, a cross-institutional community of practice for AI practitioners in libraries.
+A curated directory of MCP servers relevant to academic libraries, research, and higher education.
+Maintained by the AI Practitioners in Libraries Community of Practice.

 Potential use case: fork and further personalize to fit our specific institutions